-Learners will be able to PLO 1 PLO 1 Synthesize knowledge of learner development, learner differences, diverse students and the learning environment to optimize learning for Early Childhood students.
-(InTASC 1-3) PLO 2 Evaluate central concepts, tools of inquiry and structures of the subject matter disciplines for Early Childhood students.
+Learners will be able to Covered in this course PLO 1 Synthesize knowledge of learner development, learner differences, diverse students and the learning environment to optimize learning for Early Childhood students.
+(InTASC 1-3) PLO 1 PLO 2 Evaluate central concepts, tools of inquiry and structures of the subject matter disciplines for Early Childhood students.
 (InTASC 4,5) PLO 2 PLO 3 Utilize formative and summative assessments, to determine, select, and implement effective instructional strategies for Early Childhood students.
 (InTASC 6-8) PLO 3 PLO 4 Analyze the values, commitments, and ethics of the teaching profession within the school community.
 (InTASC 9,10) PLO 5 Explain the Marianist tradition of providing an integral, quality education within diverse learning communities.